MarianOforiYeboah/Capstone_2024/Technical Technique Presentation .md

 -  I have 5 years of experience working as a Cost Control Analyst.
 I possess knowledge in Database design, Reporting, Analysis, and Structured Query Language

 ## Sample Data Selection
+The data sample chosen for presentation is diverse, reflecting typical ETL scenarios and including null values.
+The sample data for this presentation has been chosen based on the following criteria:
+- Relevance to common ETL scenarios.
-- Criteria for selecting sample data
+- Variety in data types and structures.
+- Null values are present to demonstrate cleaning techniques.
-- Sources of sample data
+## Source of data
+- Best in Show (data about dogs)- Kaggle datasets from [https://www.kaggle.com/datasets/paultimothymooney/best-in-show-data-about-dogs].
 - Relevance of the data to the demonstration

 ## Technical Technique Demonstration